cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-1xxx-errors.md

 1. Your domain name
 2. A screenshot of the 1023 error including the **RayID** mentioned in the error message
-3. The time and timezone the 1023 error occurred
+3. A [HAR file](/support/troubleshooting/general-troubleshooting/gathering-information-for-troubleshooting-sites/) captured while duplicating the error
+4.
 ___

 ## Error 1025: Please check back later